 Subsidized Tests for ADS Societies

 The objective of this project is to increase the availability of clean stock within ADS Participating and Affiliated Societies across the USA.
-(Unfortunately, we have not yet identified an approach that will let us test samples from our Canadian ADS Societies.)
-The clean plants that are identified will provide the tubers that will serve as the source for propagating clean plants for 2020 club sales.
+(We are working on a different approach for testing samples from our Canadian ADS Societies.)
+The clean plants that are identified can provide the tubers that will serve as the source for propagating clean plants for 2021 and subsequent club sales.
 With the support of the Scheetz-Chuey Foundation, the ADS will cover half ($150) the cost of testing the basic set of 30 samples for each ADS society.
 It is our experience in the Midwest Conference Spring Auction that plants grown from clean stock command a substantial premium.
 The costs for the testing were readily recovered in the sales of those special plants.

 It is also our experience that the first tests yielded more virus than expected.
 Participating societies should anticipate that it could take several years to achieve a high percentage of clean plants.
-Additional samples can be submitted in groups of 30 or more samples at a cost of $10 per sample.
+Up to 60 additional samples can be submitted at a cost of $10 per sample.

 A schedule for sending samples will be supplied to the club representative for the program.
 The instructions and the forms for sending the samples are available below.